 - Specialized report and indication on one-line diagram to highlight curve intersections, reach and loading problems

 Minimum Fault Analysis

 The Minimum Fault analysis is offered to assist engineers in the verification of whether the protective devices can adequately detect and clear the minimum faults seen in their respective protection zone.

 A detailed report is provided to list all areas that are inadequately protected.
 Those areas are also color-coded on the one-line diagram for easier visualization.

 The Sequence of Operation analysis evaluates the impact of a fault on the network to provide the sequence of protective device operations triggered.

 - Calculation of the fault current and opening time of each protective device while taking into account the state of the network at each operation

 - Take into account device settings, including delays and reset times

 - Tracing of the protective devices triggered in the one-line diagram

-- Tabular report listing the sequence of device triggered, the opening time and fault current detected at each operation
+- Tabular report listing the sequence of devices triggered, the opening time and fault current detected at each operation